Ensteq/ToonShadingCollection/EN/01_ArtStyles画风概述.md

 ![CH01_01_卡通渲染分类](../imgs/CH01_01_ToonShadingStyles.jpg)

-Cartoon/Anime-style rendering is a type of stylelized (or non-photorealistic rendering (NPR)), which favours artistic expression by emulating hand drawn art over physical accuracy.
-It's counterpart is PBR (physically based rendering) which attempts to be true to life.
+Toon-shading is a type of stylelized rendering (or non-photorealistic rendering (NPR)), which favours artistic expression by emulating hand drawn art.
+It's counterpart is PBR (physically based rendering) which attempts to simulate (or approximate) Light in the real world.

 Lets begin by categorizing different styles: